Skin temperature: Cryotherapy

 Cryotherapy is an established means for treatment of soft tissue injuries, spraining and soreness, where skin is typically cooled at the site of distress.
 In cases of internal injuries, skin acts as a medium of heat transfer via external application of cryotherapies.
 Albeit the technique is not grounded in sufficient clinical study, the treatment option is still commonly practised all over the world.
 Common modalities of cryotherapy often include administration of ice packs or frozen peas to the affected area, or even immersion in ice baths.
 Between methods of applying frozen gel packs and frozen peas, frozen gel packs have been observed to insufficiently cool skin.
 Frozen peas, on the other hand, have been observed to produce skin temperatures sufficient to induce localized skin analgesia (a dulling of pain), effectively reducing metabolic enzyme activity and velocity of nervous conduction to clinically stable levels.
 Beyond injury management, cryotherapy has notable surgical applications (referred to as cryosurgery), in which extremely cool temperatures produced by liquid nitrogen and argon gas are targeted towards malignant tumours in efforts to damage and destroy such tissue.
-In the skin, external lesions and skin cancers are treated by means of liquid nitrogen, which is applied directly to cancerous cells, effectively reducing the skin temperature in such regions to destructive levels, where cell function can longer be maintained.
+In the skin, external lesions and skin cancers are treated by means of liquid nitrogen, which is applied directly to cancerous cells, effectively reducing the skin temperature in such regions to destructive levels, where cell function can no longer be maintained.